 Since 1988, with the help of our generous community sponsors, we have presented high quality comedies, dramas, thrillers, hot and timely documentaries and whimsical shorts.

 The festival is a community-building initiative intended to connect audiences through film and storytelling.
 According to Robert Albanese, Executive Director of the Vancouver Jewish Film Festival: “While VJFF remains true to its mission of showcasing the diversity of Jewish culture, heritage and identity through film; our festival is fundamentally about building connections among the various communities in Vancouver and celebrating exceptional filmmaking.”

-The Festival is held annually and will take place at the Norman and Annette Rothstein Theatre and Cineplex Fifth Avenue Cinemas BUT not this year in 2021 – Details to follow.
+The Festival is usually held at the Norman and Annette Rothstein Theatre and Cineplex Fifth Avenue Cinemas BUT not this year in 2021 – Details to follow.

 We respectfully acknowledge that we live, play, and work on the unceded territories of the sḵwx̱wú7mesh (Squamish), sel̓íl̓witulh (Tsleil-Waututh), and xwməθkwəy̓əm (Musqueam) Peoples.

 (In the photos: Jamie Elman and Eli Batalion performed in-person to present new episodes of their show, Yidlife Crisis, on the big screen at the 2018 Festival.)